Crystallize logo

 Example: Magento Open Source or PrestaShop

-This web dev approach is great for complex stores that sell hundreds of products or use multiple sales channels.
-Plus, you control the setup because it is on your own server.
+Use case: This web development approach is excellent for complex stores that sell hundreds of products or use multiple sales channels.
+Plus, because it is on your server, you control the setup.

-On the flip side, you will definitely need full-time web developers on your team to ensure everything is running the way you want it and make sure it is performant.
-Then there is the question of automatic updates and ongoing maintenance, which is your responsibility since the servers and installation are your concern and matter greatly if you intend to have a smoothly running setup.
+On the flip side, you will need full-time web developers on your team to ensure everything is running how you want and that it is performant.
+Then there is the question of automatic updates and ongoing maintenance, which is your responsibility since the servers and installation are your concern and matter significantly if you intend to have a smoothly running setup.

 Headless eCommerce Solutions (headless, frameworks, etc.)